webhintio/hint/packages/sonarwhal/docs/user-guide/index.md

 }
 ```

-Then you just have to run the following command to scan a website:
+Then you have to run the following command to scan a website:

 ```bash
 sonarwhal https://example.com